-Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance Status of Federal Action: a. bid/offer/application b. initial award c. post-award Report Type: a. initial filing b. material change For Material Change Only: Yearquarter date of last report A. Name and Address of Reporting Entity: Prime Subaward Tier Congressional District, If known: If Reporting Entity and Address of P Congressional District Federal Department/Agency 7.
-Federal Program Name/Description: 8.
+Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance Status of Federal Action: a. bid/offer/application b. initial award c. post-award Report Type: a. initial filing b. material change For Material Change Only: Year quarter date of last report and Address of F Congressional District, If known: 6.
+Federal Department/Agency Congressional District, If known: 7.
+Federal Program Name/Description: CDFA Number, if app 8.
 Federal Action Number, if known: 9.
-Award Amount, if \$ known: 10.a.
-Name and Address of Lobbying Regi (If individual, last name, first name, M b.
-Individuals Perfor different from 10a (Last name, First 11.
-Information requested through this form is authorized by title 31 U.S.C. section 1352.
-This disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made or entered into.
-This disclosure is required pursuant to 31 U.S.C.
-1352.
-This information will be available for public inspection.
-Any person that fails to file the required disclosure shall be subject to a not more than \$100,000 for each such failure.
-Signature: Print Name: Title: Telephone No.: Date: Federal Use Only Authorized for Local Reproduction Standard Form-LLL (Rev. 7-97)
+Award Amount, it f known: \$ 10.a.
+Name and Address of Lobbying Reg (If individual, last name, first name, N b.
+Individuals Perfor different from 10a (Last name, First Information requested through this form is authorized by title 31 U.S.C. section 1352.
+This disclosure of lobbying activities is a material Signature: representation of fact upon which reliance above when this transaction was made was placed by the tier Print Name: disclosure is required pursuant to 31 U.S.C will be available for public inspection.
+Any p Title: required disclosure shall be subject to a not more than \$100,000 each such failure.
+Telephone No.: Date: Federal Use Only Authorized for Local Reproduction Standard Form-LLL (Rev. 7-97)